jcaip/jcaip.github.io/_posts/2017-02-11-ACM-Reading-List-2017.md

 It's now the middle of February 2017.
 If you're stuck in the 6th week doldrums of the quarter system, why not kick back and crack open a book?

+Here's a collection of several books that we found interesting and informative!

 ## How to Win Friends and Influence People

 #### Dale Carnegie, [PDF](http://images.kw.com/docs/2/1/2/212345/1285134779158_htwfaip.pdf)